Natural skincare solutions: Dry skin vs dehydrated skin

 Combine emollients with humectants and occlusives for the ultimate skincare treatment if you want a dewy, glowing complexion and baby-soft skin.

 The Best Emollients to Use in Natural Skincare

 Emollients help soften and smooth the scales of the skin by filling in tiny gaps where skin may be flaked or cracked.

 Some of the best emollients come from plants in the form of many oils and butters like coconut oil, sesame, sweet almond, apricot kernel, sesame, coconut, and olive oils and butters from shea and cocoa.
 I recommend plant-derived emollients.

 Other emollients like lanolin are extracted from the wax found in sheep's wool, and alcohols like stearyl alcohol and cetyl alcohol can be plant-derived.

-Other well known synthetic emollients often seen in commercial skin products are mineral oil, petroleum jelly, and synthetics silicones like dimethicone and Cyclomethicone.
+Other well-known synthetic emollients in commercial skin products are mineral oil, petroleum jelly, and synthetic silicones like dimethicone and Cyclomethicone.
 Many of these are derived from petrolatum.

 Plant oils are great emollients, soften the skin and help with getting that gorgeous skin glow.